miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 9. **`\f`** - **Remove Code Filepath**: In `remove_code_filepath()`, this searches for code blocks containing file paths after the language identifier and removes the file path, leaving just the language type.

 Each of these mappings provides quick access to common tasks, structured to minimize command repetition and enhance editing productivity within Neovim, especially for AI-based content processing and Git management.

+---

+Pshwew!
+I could use some help putting a bow-tie on this.
+Hey Claude, Summarize this whole article and tell me what you think I want to do next.

+***Claude 3.5 Sonnet via Cursor AI**: Based on the article, you're working on several interconnected projects with a focus on creating a powerful link-graph visualization system for Botify data.
+Here's what I understand:

+**Current Status:**
+1. You've built a FastHTML-based web framework
+2. You have a local LLM setup using Ollama
+3. You've created a system for "Kung Fu downloading" (training LLMs with specific expertise)
+4. You have sample websites ready for visualization
+5. You've solved data organization issues with a clean filesystem structure
+6. You're working across multiple Python contexts (Cursor AI, Jupyter, CLI, Web Server)

+**What You Want To Do Next:**
+Based on the article's progression and your current state of exhaustion, it seems your immediate next steps should be:

+1. **Build the Link-Graph Visualization Interface:**
+   - Create a dropdown-based UI for org/project selection
+   - Pre-generate many link graphs rather than generating them on-demand
+   - Set up a grid view showing analysis periods vs metrics
+   - Implement both generated and to-be-generated link states

+2. **Create a Demo/Presentation:**
+   - Record a YouTube video showcasing the system
+   - Create a Google Slides deck (possibly using your RemarkJS automation approach)
+   - Focus on demonstrating how this approach "annihilates" competitor products

+3. **Finalize the LLM Integration:**
+   - Complete the prompt injection system for the UI
+   - Ensure the local LLM can effectively guide users through the visualization process
+   - Implement the "AI Sherpa" concept for insight generation

+The key insight seems to be that you want to shift focus from real-time link-graph generation to having a rich set of pre-generated visualizations, making the system more about insight delivery than technical demonstration.

+You seem to be pushing to complete this despite fatigue because you feel you're on the verge of a breakthrough that could significantly impact how SEO audits are visualized and understood.